 4K HD OLED TVs

-Black Friday 2017 was positively packed with TV deals, including nearly half-price deals on selected OLED TVs.
+As in previous years, Black Friday 2018 was positively packed with TV deals, including nearly half-price deals on selected OLED TVs.
 High-end sets are where the really expensive RRPs are, and the ever-advancing world of telly tech means those prices can only be sustained for a fairly short time.
-If you’re in the market for the kind of TV whose price tag wouldn’t look out of place on a car, Black Friday 2018 could be a very good day for you indeed.
+If you’re in the market for the kind of TV whose price tag wouldn’t look out of place on a car, Black Friday 2019 could be a very good weekend for you indeed.

 Are Black Friday and Cyber Monday sales held in Australia?

 Most definitely.
-Black Friday may have started off as an American tradition, but it's become increasingly popular in Australia over the last five years or so, with major retailers like Harvey Norman, JB Hi-Fi, and Ted's Cameras offering big bargains on a wide variety of products, with the sale usually extending well beyond Cyber Monday.
+Black Friday may have started off as an American tradition, but it's become increasingly popular in Australia over the last five years or so, with major retailers like Harvey Norman, JB Hi-Fi, and Ted's Cameras offering big bargains on a wide variety of products, with the sale usually starting before the actual date and extending well beyond Cyber Monday.

 What and when is Black Friday?